gdcc/dataverse-kubernetes/docs/how-it-works.md

 Please familiarize yourself with the architecture of Dataverse if not already
 done: http://guides.dataverse.org/en/latest/installation

-It helps a lot knowning how things are connected in Dataverse to understand what happens when using Kubernetes in addition.
+It helps a lot knowing how things are connected in Dataverse to understand what happens when using Kubernetes in addition.

 In this chapter you may find detailed documentation about how things are